zanedr/front-end-submissions-public/1608/wish-list/hilary-lewis.md

 # Wish List
 ## Instructor: Brenna
 ## Student: Hilary Lewis
+## Notes:
-## Notes: Great attention to detail, has no trouble writing out functions and interpolating HTML syntax and writing event listeners.
+Great attention to detail, has no trouble writing out functions and interpolating HTML syntax and writing event listeners.
 Hesitant to use shortcuts.
-Doesn't pull logic into separate components yet or consolidate logic but understands how and why when discussed.
+Doesn't pull logic into separate components yet or consolidate repetitive code but understands how and why when discussed.
 Having some trouble with LocalStorage but that should ease up with a bit more exposure.

 ### JavaScript Style